meeDamian/svg-square-grid-generator/README.md

     --unit (defaults to: cm)
       Specify grid unit, available units: cm, px, ???
     --grid-size (defaults to: 30)
-      How big the entire grid shoul be
+      How big the entire grid should be
     --cell-size (defaults to: 2)
       The size of individual cell
     --file (defaults to: output.svg)